YavarYeganeh/AIF_Meeting_EEC/README.md

 <img src="img/results_fig-4.png" style="width: 500px;" alt="Results_lambda-1"></p>

-## Repository Contents:
+#### Repository Contents:

-This repository contains the implementation of the **deep active inference agent** and includes source code for controlling parallel and identical machines.
-The code supports experimentation with different planning and control strategies to optimize energy consumption in real-time.
-The models and code are available for further exploration and development.
+This repository contains the implementations of the project, including source code for the agent as well as the manufacturing environment simulator used for experiments.

 ## Citation